Jeff Demps: Track and field

 In 2009, Demps competed in four outdoor meets for the Gators' track and field team.
 He ran the anchor leg of Florida's SEC Championship 4 × 100 m relay team (alongside Jeremy Hall, Calvin Smith Jr., and Terrell Wilks), which recorded the third-fastest time in school history (38.74) and won Florida's first the 4×100-meter relay title since the 2004 season.
 Following an injury, Demps only ran a 10.30 over 100 meters at the SEC Championships, placing him ninth overall.
 At the War Eagle Invitational, Demps helped the Gators win the 4×100-meter relay.

 In March 2010, Demps won the 60 meters in 6.56 seconds at the 2010 NCAA Indoor Track and Field Championships in Fayetteville, Arkansas.
 Three months later at the NCAA Outdoor Track and Field Championships, he beat favored Rondel Sorrillo by a margin of .13 seconds, claiming the school's first 100-meter NCAA title since Bernard Williams won in 2000.
 Demps' time of 9.96 would have been a new school record had the race not been heavily wind-aided (+2.5 m/s).
 He claimed the 2012 NCAA Indoor title over 60 meters with a personal best run of 6.52 in the heats, then time of 6.56 seconds to win the final.
 At the 85th Texas Relays in March 2012, Demps won the 100 metres in the university group, ahead of Aaron Ernest of LSU.

 On July 25, 2012, Demps was added to the 2012 U.S. Olympic roster as a member of the 4×100 meter relay pool, serving as a replacement for Mike Rodgers, who suffered a stress fracture in his left foot.
 He raced the first leg of the preliminary second heat and helped the U.S. 4×100 relay team achieve a time of the 37.38 seconds, which was the fastest time of the preliminary round and broke a 20-year-old American record.
 The team would go on to win a silver medal in the final round with Tyson Gay and Ryan Bailey instead of Demps and preliminary teammate Darvis Patton, but as part of the team, Demps still received a medal.
 The medal was later stripped, after Gay admitted to using a banned substance.
-Demps is still competing at a high level to this day.
 During the 2018 season, Demps has won the Cayman Invitational and the Bermuda Invitational track meets both in the 100m.
 He also placed 6th in the USATF National Championships with a time of 10.02 seconds.